nachordo/SQLnotes/README.md

     CAST( ROUND( CAST(CAST(hits AS FLOAT) / CAST(at_bats AS FLOAT) as numeric) ,3)  as varchar) AS batting_average
 FROM yankees
-WHERE at_bats > 100
+WHERE at_bats >= 100
 ORDER BY batting_average DESC;
 ```
-Alternative that I liked done by other user
+Alternatives that I liked done by other users
 ```
 select player_name,
        games,